 You'll find the Old Exchange Building at 22 East Bay Street Charleston, SC 29401.
 Open 365 days a year from 9:00 am to 5:00 pm.

-The Hermitage, Pawley's Island
+Haunting of the Hermitage, Pawley's Island SC

-Haunted Placesrecounts the story of the haunting of All Saints Episcopal Church in Pawley's Island, SC.
+Haunted Places recounts the story of the haunting of All Saints Episcopal Church in Pawley's Island, SC.
 The church cemetery is the resting place of a young woman whose tombstone reads "Alice."
 It's the gravesite of Alice Flagg who was the sister of two very wealthy doctors in Murrells Inlet.

 Poor Alice fell in love with a lumberjack, who her brother felt was much below her station.
 When the young man gave her an engagement ring Alice's older brother insisted she return the ring.
 Deceiving her brother, Alice wore the ring on a ribbon tied around her neck hidden beneath her clothing.